-Practicability of installation was assessed by the BBA on the basis of the Certificate holder's information.
-To achieve the performance described in this Certificate, installation of the products must be carried out by a competent general builder, or a contractor, experienced with these types of products.
+Practicability of installation was assessed by the BBA, on the basis of the Certificate holder's information.
+To achieve the performance described in this Certificate, installation of the product must be carried out by a competent general builder, or a contractor, experienced with this type of product.